mohamedeliwa/practice-notes/conditions/hypothermia.md

 7. `Cardiac monitor` is essential (AF, VF, and VT can occur at any time during rewarming or on stimulation)
 8. Consider `antibiotics` for the prevention of pneumonia.
 Give these routinely in patients over 65yrs with T° <32°C
 9. Consider `urinary catheter` (to monitor renal function)
+10. In case of arrhythmias (if there is a cardiac arrest continue resuscitating until T° >33°C, as cold brains are less damaged by hypoxia)

 > [!Note] **Sudden Hypothermia**
 >